Memphis' SCORPION unit among many to draw scrutiny in US - NewsBreak

 A similar scene plays out in dozens of cities across the country every day.

-The beating and death of Tyre Nichols by five former Memphis police officers who were members of a plainclothes anti-crime task force has renewed scrutiny on the squads often involved in a disproportionate number of use of force incidents and civilian complaints.
-Memphis police officials— after initially defending the SCORPION unit— permanently disbanded the team Saturday just hours after the release of video that showed immediate and prolonged aggression from its officers.
+The beating and death of Tyre Nichols by five former Memphis police officers who were members of an anti-crime task force has renewed scrutiny on such squads, which frequently wear street clothes and often are involved in a disproportionate number of violent incidents and civilian complaints.
+Memphis police officials — after initially defending the SCORPION unit — permanently disbanded the team Saturday just hours after the release of video that showed immediate and prolonged aggression from its officers.

 Police department leaders across the country bill the specialty squads as “elite” units of officers sent into neighborhoods as a direct response to an increase in specific crimes, often arguing they are a tool to dedicate additional resources.